The CANAPI Board of Directors includes professionals from all walks of life to ensure a broad variety of perspective and expertise.

-In addition to his role with CANAPI, Phil is the Chair of the county of Summit Alcohol, Drug Addiction and Mental Health Services Board, Board Member of the Ohio & Erie Canalway Coalition, a 2011 Alumni Member of Torchbearers, graduate of Leadership Akron Class of 31 and a 2013 recipient of the 30 for the Future Award.
-Phil is also a former member of the Akron City Council.
-He lives in West Akron with his husband Andrew.
+In addition to his role with CANAPI, Phil is a Board Member of the Ohio & Erie Canalway Coalition, Advisory Board Member of the Gay Community Endowment Fund (an Affiliate Fund of the Akron Community Foundation), past Chair of the County of Summit Alcohol, Drug Addiction and Mental Health Services Board, 2011 Alumni Member of Torchbearers, graduate of Leadership Akron Class of 31, a 2013 recipient of the 30 for the Future Award from the Greater Akron Chamber and he is also a former member of the Akron City Council.
+Phil lives in Highland Square with his husband Andrew.

 A non-profit professional with over 15 years of experience, Fred is the President/CEO of Humility of Mary Housing, a ministry of the Sisters of the Humility of Mary, where he is responsible for the oversight and administration of 263 units of housing at 10 properties targeting low income seniors and formerly homeless individuals and families.
 Prior to this role he served as an Associate in the Housing Services Practice at the Technical Assistance Collaborative, Inc (TAC).
 He was the Homeless Management Information System (HMIS) subject matter expert for Continuum of Care, Emergency Solutions Grant, and Supportive Service for Veteran Families in addition to providing programmatic and regulatory technical assistance for these federal programs.
 Fred is also a Board member of the Coalition on Housing and Homelessness in Ohio (COHHIO).
 He is an alumnus of the University of Akron two times over, completing his Master of Public Administration with emphasis on Nonprofit Management and a Bachelor of Science in Industrial Management with emphasis on Management Information Systems.
 He currently resides in Green with Steve, his partner of 21 years.